Featured image of post Flexible Schedule? Here's How to Find the Cheapest Flights with Google Flights

 3. You must be logged into your Google account.
 (Tracking is automatically saved to your account)

-4. Receive immediate email alerts whenever prices rise or fall!
+4. Get an email alert whenever prices rise or fall.

 Google Flights Price Tracking Toggle - Login required for alerts Enabling the Price Tracking feature to receive email alerts

-📌 When Google determines that “now is the lowest price” level, it’ll specifically notify you.
-When you get this alert, book immediately!
+📌 When Google decides “now is the lowest price”, it’ll flag that specifically.
+When you see that alert, book it.

 Conditions